inthescales/lyre-site/blog/2023-6-18-sources-for-etymology.md

 ---
 layout: post
 title: "Sources for Etymology"
-excerpt: "On sources of etymological information used to build the Lyre's Dictionary corpus."
+description: "On sources of etymological information used to build the Lyre's Dictionary corpus."
 tags: how
 ---